 I’m sitting in a gray Milano airport.

-They’ve tucked this flight at the very end of the corridor, Gate B41 of 44.
+They’ve tucked this flight at the very end of the corridor, B41 of 44.
 I’ve halfheartedly followed hallway after hallway, conceding to the passages and the paths that force me farther, farther from Florence.
-The lines drag me forward; the signs push me onward; the conveyor belts lift my lingering feet ahead to B41.
+The lines drag me forward; the signs push me onward; the conveyor belts lift my lingering feet ahead.
 I’ve been inspected and approved and stamped and signed off on.
-Now I’m wrapped up in my pilly Italian sweater, set to be packed into seat 30H for delivery to New York City.
+Now I’m wrapped up in my pilly Italian sweater, set for seat 30H to New York City.

 This little corner of the corridor is set in some space between here and there.
 It’s not Italy, and it’s not America; either way, it isn’t home.
 For now, I sit in this little corner in a hollow gray inbetween.

 I’m watching out the window, staring at the snow-scribbled Alps.
 There’s an endless void between them and me, the interminable stretch of ashy concrete where my airplane waits.
-In one hour, it will lift these lingering feet off of not-quite Italian ground, packaged for delivery elsewhere.
+In one hour, it will lift these lingering feet off of not-quite Italian ground, carrying me for arrival elsewhere.